mauryapg13/metacontroller/README.md

 ### 1. Install Dependencies

 There are two `requirements.txt` files.
 One for the core project (training scripts) and one for the backend.
+The dependencies have been pinned to specific versions to ensure compatibility.

 **Core dependencies:**
 ```bash